wblommaert/data-visualisation/README.md

 ## Log entries

+**09/11/2014 - Implementing D3.js compared to the static and svg chart**
+- Playing around with the D3 API to get the same result as js and svg

 **23/10/2014 - Made a basic sample project, trying out some things**

 - Created a basic project including static bar chart and svg bar chart